 That’s a lot of awesomeness that I’d be giving up for a chicken dinner.
 Plus, the give me so many eggs, which I can turn into things I like far better than I like chicken breast… like pasta.

-My dude requested homemade meatballs and ravioli this weekend, and aside from the fact that I quite enjoy making pasta, the best thing about it was that half the ingredients came from the garden.
+I made homemade meatballs and ravioli this weekend, and aside from the fact that I quite enjoy making pasta, the best thing about it was that half the ingredients came from the garden.

 I’m already planning what I might do with my fairytale eggplant when they’re ripe…